danlooo/dggs-data-spec/dggs-data-spec.md

 - MAY encode a hierarchical relationship between zones at different spatial resolutions, e.g. using prefix codes in Uber H3
 - MAY encode information about the angular direction to child zones (e.g. using Generalized balanced ternaries or Central Place Indexing [(Sahr 2013)](http://dx.doi.org/10.3138/cart.54.1.2018-0022)

-## Zone index

-A zone index is a bijective function $I:Z \mapsto M $ mapping all zone identifiers $z \in Z$ (labels) to unique numerical memory addresses $m \in M$.
-The memory adress is a n-tuple of nonnegative integers for n-dimensional zone identifiers.
+## DGGS Array Coordinates

-It is used in positional access of elements in the data array.
+DGGS array coordinate is the position of a particular zone in a array of the DGGS data cube.
-An zone index defines in which order zone values are stored.
+It defines how the zones are stored in memory.
-Therefore, it defines the chunking of the data and influence loading time of the values.
+This affects the chunking and loading time of the data.

-- Zones with similar memory addresses MUST be nearby in geographical space.
-- There SHOULD be one preferred zone index for each zone identifier system.
-- Zone indices SHOULD be compact in memory space i.e. almost all numbers $m$ within $[0, \max(m)]$ SHOULD be used.
-Space filling curves MAY be used here (e.g. Hilbert curve like index in Google S2)
+DGGS array coordinates MUST be cartesian non-negative integers.
+DGGS array coordinates MAY have one or many dimensions.
+Points nearby in geographical space SHOULD also be nearby using DGGS array coordinates.

-![Net of an icosahedron](assets/icosahedron-net.png) **Figure 1**: Merging 2 faces of a polyhedron to one rectangular chart [(Mahdavi-Amiri et al. 2014)](http://dx.doi.org/10.1080/17538947.2014.927597).
+![Net of an icosahedron](assets/icosahedron-net.png)

+**Figure 1**: Merging 2 faces of a polyhedron to one rectangular chart [(Mahdavi-Amiri et al. 2014)](http://dx.doi.org/10.1080/17538947.2014.927597).
-Memory addresses created by the zone index MUST describe rectangular grids.
-This is just a vector for 1D zone identifiers.
-Moreover, zone identifiers MAY describe zones as their position on the face of a polyhedron (e.g. DGGRID PROJTRI).
-Hereby, the surface of the polyhedron is subdivided in charts that are as rectangular as possible (See Figure 1).
-This allows to store DGGS data in n-dimensional arrays.

-# Geotransformation
+# Grid conversion

-A geotransformation is a sequence of bijective functions applied to the memory addresses of a DGGS data cube to return the center point of the corresponding cell in geographical coordinates.
-The inverse of the functions will be applied in reversed order to obtain the memory address from given geographical coordinates.
+Grid conversions are a sequence of bijective functions describing how to convert geographical coordinates to DGGS array coordinates and vice, versa.
+The grid conversion MAY be composed of multiple steps.

+The grid conversion SHOULD be compact in the positional array space, i.e. there SHOULD be (almost) no skipped array position.

 Example with one step of grids produced by DGGRID: